 6. Visit Our Office For a Dental Checkup

-Our Portage dentist is a huge advocate for regular dental checkups.
+Dr. Paul is a huge advocate for regular dental checkups and cleanings.
 By regular, we typically mean every six months although every patient is different.
-During these appointments, our dentist will:
+During these appointments, we will:

 - Evaluate your overall health and oral hygiene

 - Check your bite and jaw

 - Assess health of gum tissues

 - Take dental x-rays if you’re due for them